Best Beginner Golf Clubs For Ladies 2025 - Our top club selections for new female golfers

 Shafts

-Women generally have slower swing speeds, so are better suited to clubs fitted with a soft flex graphite shaft.
+Women generally have slower swing speeds which means they are better suited to clubs that are fitted with a soft flex graphite shaft.
 This lightweight material enables an effortless swing with increased clubhead speed, and subsequently more distance.
 Those players with faster swing speeds may want steel-shafted clubs in the irons.

 Loft